Student Life

 File a Report

-To file a report of a potential violation concerning any student, staff, faculty, administrator, or other NCF affiliated individual please visit the Title IX webpage for contact info and the reporting link, or simply email tparker@ncf.edu.
+To file a report of a potential violation concerning any student, staff, faculty, administrator, or other NCF affiliated individual please visit the Title IX webpage for contact info and the reporting link.

-The Office of Residence Life and Housing is responsible for maintaining student residences that support the educational mission statement of New College of Florida.
+The Housing & Residential Life Office is responsible for maintaining student residences that support the educational mission statement of New College of Florida.
 We aim to strengthen the learning experience for all students by providing living and learning opportunities for intellectual and personal development that complement those within the classroom setting.
 Members of our staff strive to foster personal responsibilities, civic engagement, and leadership through programs and activities consistent with the values of the College’s mission.
-Finally, the Office of Residence Life and Housing strives to develop students who are: global citizens, responsible and involved members of the community, individuals of compassion and integrity, and lifelong learners.
+Finally, this office strives to develop students who are: citizens, responsible and involved members of the community, individuals of compassion and integrity, and lifelong learners.

 Residential Halls